This is the work-room of the spacecraft navigator. The commonly used term is "astrogator", coined by Robert Heinlein.

 Thirdly communication gear, perhaps even with something like a Morse code key for use when radio interference becomes a problem (If this was a Metalunan ship, this is where you'd find the interociter).

-There might be a separate communications deck, which is generally called a "radio shack", manned by a communication officer whose nickname is "Sparks."
+There might be a separate communications deck, which is generally called a "radio shack", crewed by a communication officer whose nickname is "Sparks."
 If this is a military spacecraft this might be the place for the safe containing the code book.
 Hit the red "incinerate" button to keep the one-time pad and Captain Midnight secret decoder ring from falling into enemy hands.
 On some ships this safe might be in the captain's cabin.

 Many of the navigational instruments might be mounted inside an "astrodome", which is a blister dome of some strong but transparent material used with a manual sextant as a back-up to the periscope.
 (Note that astrodomes cause optical distortion that need a mathematical correction.)